kaixxx/noScribe/README.md

 > All releases are hosted on SWITCHdrive, a secure data sharing platform for Swiss universities.

 ### Windows
-**Note: Their seems to be an issue on Windows 10 (maybe even on some Win 11 maachines) that the blue start button in the bottom left is not be visible.
-If this happens to you, just make the window a little bigger (or go fullscreen).
-I will try to solve this issue in the next release.**
-- The **general purpose version** for normal PCs without a NVIDIA graphics card: [https://drive.switch.ch/index.php/s/EIVup04qkSHb54j?path=%2FnoScribe%20vers.%200.5%2FWindows%2Fnon%20cuda](https://drive.switch.ch/index.php/s/EIVup04qkSHb54j?path=%2FnoScribe%20vers.%200.5%2FWindows%2Fnon%20cuda)
+- The **general purpose version** for normal PCs without a NVIDIA graphics card: [https://drive.switch.ch/index.php/s/HtKDKYRZRNaYBeI?path=%2FWindows%2Fnormal](https://drive.switch.ch/index.php/s/HtKDKYRZRNaYBeI?path=%2FWindows%2Fnormal)
-- A special version using **CUDA acceleration on NVIDIA graphics cards** with at least 6 GB of VRAM: [https://drive.switch.ch/index.php/s/EIVup04qkSHb54j?path=%2FnoScribe%20vers.%200.5%2FWindows%2Fcuda](https://drive.switch.ch/index.php/s/EIVup04qkSHb54j?path=%2FnoScribe%20vers.%200.5%2FWindows%2Fcuda).
+- A special version using **CUDA acceleration on NVIDIA graphics cards** with at least 6 GB of VRAM: [https://drive.switch.ch/index.php/s/HtKDKYRZRNaYBeI?path=%2FWindows%2Fcuda](https://drive.switch.ch/index.php/s/HtKDKYRZRNaYBeI?path=%2FWindows%2Fcuda).
 You must also install the [CUDA toolkit from here](https://developer.nvidia.com/cuda-downloads?target_os=Windows) (a reboot is required afterwards).
 - **Installation**:
     - Start the downloaded setup file.
 This may take a while, be patient.
     - If you get a warning that "Windows protected your PC" and the app comes from an "Unknown publisher", you have to trust us and click "Run anyway"